norton-archive/lets/doc/README.md

 <li>
 <p>
-The NIF backends when deleting the table rely on garbage collection of the NIF resource to delete the corresponding C<code> database object.
+The NIF backends when deleting the table rely on garbage collection of the NIF resource to delete the corresponding CPP database object.
-  The calling application must manage this carefully to ensure that a call to re-open an existing database is not performed until the C</code>
-  database object is deleted.
+  The calling application must manage this carefully to ensure that a call to re-open an existing database is not performed until the CPP database object is deleted.
 The Driver backends do not have this limitation.
 </p>